 The Union Cabinet, in August 2017 approved the New Metro Rail Policy focusing on compact urban development, cost reduction and multi-modal integration.
-The policy seeks to ensure accomplishment of increasing metro rail aspirations of a huge number of cities in a responsible manner.
-It treats the urban mass transit project as “urban transformation projects rather than merely treating them as “urban transportation projects”.
+The policy seeks to fulfill rising metro rail aspirations of many cities in a responsible manner.
+This policy treats the urban mass transit project as “urban transformation projects” rather instead of treating them as “urban transportation projects”.

 - With a view to efficiently harness private resources, expertise and entrepreneurship, the policy has made it mandatory to include the Public Private Partnership (PPP) component in order to be able to obtain central assistance for new Metro Rail projects.
 This has opened up larger opportunities for private investors across a range of metro operations.